Synthetixio/synthetix/docs/index.md

 ## Introduction

-Welcome to the documentation for the Synthetix decentralised synthetic asset system.
-These pages contain a description of how Synthetix operates, to help users understand the system.
-Also provided are thorough technical specifications of the smart contract architecture and API, to assist developers in building on top of it.
+Welcome to the Synthetix system documentation.
+These pages contain a description of how Synthetix operates; provided is are high-level discussions of the system mechanics, as well as thorough technical specifications of the smart contract architecture and API.
+We hope this assists users and developers to understand the system, and to build on top of it.

 ## Get In Touch